hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/011_we_help_ourselves.md

 represent ideas may be sound symbols or colour symbols.
 Deaf and dumb people have to think with other than sound symbols.
 Every thought in the mind has a form as its counterpart.
-This is called in Sanskrit philosophy Nâma-Rupa — name and form.
+This is called in Sanskrit philosophy Nāma-Rupa — name and form.
 It is as impossible to create by convention a system of symbols as it is to create a language.
 In the world's ritualistic symbols we have an expression of the religious thought of humanity.
 It is easy to say that there is no use of rituals